 Before honing, you should clean the blade on each side using a cotton ball and alcohol.
 You can also put some electrical tape on the spine of the blade, just to protect it from scraping.

 Set the blade flat on the stone so that the whole surface of one side is touching it.
-Then guide it evenly along the stone, leading with the edge.
+Then guide it evenly along with the stone, leading with the edge.
 Flip the blade over on its spine when you get to the end of the stone, and repeat the motion in the other direction.

 Make sure you don’t press too hard, just enough to ensure the whole side of the blade is touching the stone.
 It’s crucial that both sides are sharpened with equal pressure.